 Upon startup the modbus object tries to connect to the device specified in its configuration, reads the digital input states from the device, and sends that information in form of events (one event per each digital input).
 After that, the modbus object begins to continuously monitor the state of digital inputs, and analyses the changes of that state.
-When a digital input state change is noticed, the respective event containing the new state is produced.
+When a digital input state change is detected, the respective event containing the new state is sent.
+In other words, a modbus object instance acts as an event source, implementing a semantical 2.9.16 EventSource interface.
+This means that modbus object can be used like any other event source - linked with event consumers like HTTP server (to publish events via WebSocket protocol), and with an instances of rules and scripts to use the events from digital inputs to perform required actions according to application-specific logic.